-There is a case for increasing the rate on higher incomes in Latvia.
-As noted above, the PIT rate is a flat 23 percent for all incomes above the minimum.
-Given that PIT accounted for about 20 percent of total tax revenues (see chapter 2) and the regressivity of other major tax instruments (e.g., the VAT),20 there is a strong case for increasing the rate on higher incomes.
-Whether to introduce a separate top bracket, or increase its rate, fundamentally rests on political valuations regarding the social value of income for top-income earners (Box 1).
+• Consider raising the top rate (see Box 3).
+The revenue-maximizing ('Laffer') rate decreases when the ETI is higher.
+The revenue-maximizing rate increases when the top tail of the earnings distribution is 'fatter".
+Whether to introduce a separate top bracket, or increase its rate, fundamentally rests on political valuations regarding the social value of income for top-income earners.
 Preliminary calculations suggest that an increase in the current top rate of 23 percent is feasible and would contribute to more income redistribution or public revenue.
-Such an increase carries risks, of course.
-A higher top rate could weaken incentives for work and entrepreneurship and increase avoidance and evasion.
-These behavioral responses can be taken into account by using quite conservative estimates for the elasticity of taxable income (ETI) of top-income earners21 (see also ANNEX E ELASTICITY OF TAXABLE
+Such an increase is no free lunch.
+Economic distortions also increase, since incentives for work and entrepreneurship are weakened.
+A higher top rate also provokes stronger avoidance and evasion.
+These behavioral responses can be taken into account by using quite conservative estimates for the ETI of top-income earners.
+19